maya124/MaximumFlow/README.md

 python maxflow.py 1_2_3_4_5
 ```

 Results are stored in "results.txt" and "path.txt".

+Validation code to set up the machine learning classifier is provided in validation.ipynb.
+Please note that some cells are nonfunctional, since large datasets cannot be uploaded to Github.
+Thus, please modify the code and dependent filepaths to suit your needs.

 ## Acknowledgments